-2.1 BASIS OF PREPARATION
+2.1 Basis of preparation

-The financial statements are prepared under the historical cost convention as modified for investment properties and certain financial instruments that are measured at fair values as at the end of each reporting date.
+The financial statements are prepared on an accrual basis under the historical cost convention except for investment properties and certain financial instruments that are measured at fair values as at the end of each reporting date.

-The financial statements have been prepared in accordance with International Financial Reporting Standards and applicable requirements of the Federal Law No. (6) of 2007 Concerning the Establishment of the Insurance Authority & Organization of the Insurance Operations, the Federal Law No. (2) of 2015 Concerning the Commercial Companies which has come into effect from 1 July 2015 and Insurance Authority Board Decision No. (25) of 2014 Pertinent to Financial Regulations for Insurance Companies.
+The financial statements have been prepared in accordance with International Financial Reporting Standards and applicable requirements of the Federal Law No. (6) of 2007 Concerning the Establishment of the Insurance Authority & Organization of the Insurance Operations, the Federal Law No. (2) of 2015, as amended, Concerning the Commercial Companies which has come into effect from 1 July 2015 and Insurance Authority Board Decision No. (25) of 2014 Pertinent to Financial Regulations for Insurance Companies.

-The financial statements are presented in United Arab Emirates Dirhams (AED) being the functional currency of the Company.
+The financial statements are presented in United Arab Emirates Dirhams (AED) being the functional and presentational currency of the Company.

 The Company presents its statement of financial position in order of liquidity.
 An analysis regarding recovery or settlement of assets and liabilities within 12 months after the statement of financial position date (current) and more than 12 months after the statement of financial position date (non-current) is presented in note 25.

-Notes to the financial statements (continued) For the year ended 31 December 2020
+Notes to the financial statements (continued) For the year ended 31 December 2021

-2 GENERAL INFORMATION (continued)
+2 General information (continued)